Log in with RealMe

 If you have a complex nationwide property portfolio

-Prepare property strategies and operational plans that are linked to four year-plans or long-term investment plans.
+Prepare property strategies and operational plans that are linked to your investment management system (IMS).

 If you have a medium-scope, less complex portfolio

-Include a property section in your four-year plan.
+Include a property section in your IMS.
 A separate property plan isn't necessary.

 For small, uncomplicated portfolios